 Let slow cooker candy cool to room temperature first if you’re going to store in layers or in the refrigerator.

-They’ll last at room temp for a couple weeks, a month in the fridge, and even longer in the freezer!
+They’ll last at room temp for a couple weeks, a month in the fridge in an airtight container, and even longer in the freezer!

 Crockpot Candy FAQ

-Using a 1 tablespoon scoop, you can make 12 dozen slow cooker peanut clusters!
+Using a small cookie scoop, you can make 12 dozen slow cooker peanut clusters!

 While I recommend using a slow cooker for ease, you can easily make this recipe on your stovetop if you’d like to.